william-opie/home-media-server/README.md

 For PIA + WireGuard, fill `.env` and fill it with your PIA credentials.

-The location of the server it will connect to is set by `LOC=ca`, defaulting to Montreal - Canada.
+The location of the server it will connect to is set to `LOC=us_atlanta`, defaulting to Atlanta, GA (USA).

-You need to fill the credentials in the `PIA_*` environment variable, otherwise the VPN container will exit and qBittorrent will not start.
+You need to fill the credentials in the `PIA_*` environment variables, otherwise the VPN container will exit and qBittorrent will not start.

 ## Sonarr, Radarr & Lidarr